uniquekaranjit/InventoryManagementSystem/README.md

 # Inventory Management System
-**Version**: 2.0.0.PHASE2
+**Version**: 2.0.0.PHASE3

 ## Overview
 The Inventory Management System is a Python-based application designed to efficiently manage product inventories.
 The system provides functionalities to **insert**, **delete**, **retrieve**, and **sort** products, ensuring smooth operations for maintaining product data.
 The core logic of the system is built on two key data structures: an **AVL tree** and a **hash table**, both of which help optimize performance for fast lookups, insertions, deletions, and sorting.

-The system supports the following features:
-- **Insert**: Add new products to the inventory with details such as product ID, name, and price.
-- **Delete**: Remove products from the inventory using a unique product ID.
-- **Retrieve**: Retrieve product details based on a given product ID.
-- **Sorting**: Products are automatically sorted based on price using an AVL tree.
+## Features
+- Fast product lookups using partial or complete IDs
+- Price-based range queries and sorting
+- Automatic ID generation using UUIDs
+- Data consistency across data structures
+- Comprehensive input validation
+- Memory-efficient implementation
+- Extensive error handling

 ## Project Structure